medcomdk/dk-medcom-core/docs/assets/documents/MedComMessaging-Styling_the_XHTML.md

 # Styling the XHTML

-As descibed in <a href ="http://hl7.org/fhir/R4/narrative.html#css" target="_blank">Styling the XHTML in FHIR R4</a> the XHTML fragment in the narrative **MAY** be styled in different ways, however, MedCom recommends the following, meaning that an implementer
+As descibed in <a href ="http://hl7.org/fhir/R4/narrative.html#css" target="_blank">"2.4.0.4 Styling the XHTML" in FHIR R4</a> the XHTML fragment in the narrative **MAY** be styled in different ways, however, MedCom recommends the following, meaning that an implementer
 * **SHOULD** use XHTML in a boiled down version specified here: [MedCom recommended styles](#medcom-recommended-styles)
 * and **SHOULD NOT** use XHTML styles outlined here: [Not-MedCom recommended styles](#not-medcom-recommended-styles)

-This version of <a href ="http://hl7.org/fhir/R4/narrative.html#css" target="_blank">the original similar page</a> is intentionally only adjusted to point out the above recommendations and corrected the words MAY and SHOULD to follow the standard style of how MedCom's Governance is expressed using upper case bold versions of **MAY** and **SHOULD** where needed.
+This version of <a href ="http://hl7.org/fhir/R4/narrative.html#css" target="_blank">"2.4.0.4 Styling the XHTML"</a> is intentionally only adjusted to point out the above recommendations and corrected the words MAY and SHOULD to follow the standard style of how MedCom's Governance is expressed using upper case bold versions of **MAY** and **SHOULD** where needed.

-MedCom has for this narrowed down the example provided by HL7 FHIR <a href ="https://www.hl7.org/fhir/basic-example-narrative.html" target="_blank"> Example </a>
+MedCom has for this adjustment also narrowed down the example provided by HL7 FHIR <a href ="https://www.hl7.org/fhir/basic-example-narrative.html" target="_blank"> Example </a>
+You can find MedCom's example <a href="MedComMessaging-Styling_the_XHTML-example.xml" target="_blank">here</a>

 MedCom has no intention of explaining the further use of XHTML as the use of it **SHOULD** follow the general guidelines pointed out by the general HL7 FHIR specification of the actual version.

-You can find MedCom's example <a href="MedComMessaging-Styling_the_XHTML-example.xml" target="_blank">here</a>

 ## MedCom recommended styles